100% Earth Made

 Earth2o is spring water in its natural state.
 Uncomplicated.
 Uncompromised.
 Water this perfect is worth sharing with the world.

-Many other “natural” waters can come from above-ground sources (rainwater, rivers, etc.) but depend on surprisingly wasteful methods to become safe and drinkable.
+Other above-ground sources of water (rainwater, rivers, etc.) depend on energy-intensive methods to become safe and drinkable.
 A common process uses reverse osmosis, where pollutants and up to 99% of the spring water’s natural occurring minerals can be stripped from source water through a series of filters.
 But cleaning the filters themselves requires several times as much energy and water as what’s being produced.
 For every gallon of drinkable water, as many as 8 gallons can be spent.

 So know where your water is really coming from—the source, the surroundings, the processes it’s put through.